Commands

 ical show 2

-# By event ID
+# By full or partial event ID

 ical show 577B8983-DF44-4665-B0F9-ABCD1234